snipsco/snips-actions-templates/docs/snips-skill.md

 The `snips-template` executable can be used to generate such skill folders from snippets included by the console in `assistant.zip` files.
 Future version should include a `bootstrap` command to generate empty skill folders.

-By default `snips-template` with generate one `action-` file per intent, but this is not something required by the spec (ie you can manage mulitple intents in the same executable if you want)
+By default `snips-template` will generate one `action-` file per intent, but this is not something required by the spec (ie you can manage mulitple intents in the same executable if you want)